 Cook the rice

 I use parboiled long-grain white rice but you can use any kind of rice you like.
 Boil-a-Bag?
 I've used it!
-If you have a trusted way to cook the rice that works for you, go for it.
+If you have a trusted method to cook rice that works for you, go for it.
 If not, here’s what I do:

-- To cook the rice, I add about 4 to 6 cups of cold water to a saucepan, bring it to a boil and add a large pinch of kosher salt.
+To cook the rice, I add about 4 to 6 cups of cold water to a saucepan, bring it to a boil and add a large pinch of kosher salt.
 Stir in 1 to 2 cups of uncooked rice.
 Each cup of uncooked rice will yield 3 cups of cooked rice.
 Return the water to a boil.
-Stir occasionally and check the rice for doneness after about 12 minutes.
-(Add more water if you need to, this is not a method where you want the rice to absorb all of the water-you are boiling the rice in the water, so add more if you need to).
+Stir occasionally and check the rice for doneness after about 10-11 minutes.
+(Add more water if you need to, this is not a method where the rice absorbs all the water-you are boiling the rice in the water, so add more if you need to).
 Taste the rice to test the doneness.
 Drain the rice in a colander.
 I usually rinse the rice, but it is not necessary.
 The grains of rice should be separate (as opposed to all stuck together), and tender but not mushy.
 The only way to screw this up is to undercook it or overcook it, so make sure you test it after 10 minutes and keep it going until it's to your liking.

 Plate up dem Red Beans and Rice and Enjoy!

 Definitely have some hot sauce handy, or some chopped onions, or even pickled cocktail onions (a favorite of the Mother Unit).
 My favorite condiment in South Louisiana is vinegar with peppers.
 Try a few (or more) dashes on your Red Beans and Rice and you’ll love the explosion of flavors!
 What's your favorite way to jazz dem beans?

-I’ve been cooking my beans for hours and they are still hard!
-My first guess is that your beans are too old.
-The freshness of dry does beans matters, but they should last 2 to 3 years stored in a cool, dry place at room temperature in an airtight, sealed package.
+If you’ve been cooking your beans for hours and they are still hard, my first guess is that your beans are too old.
+The freshness of dry beans matters, but they should last 2 to 3 years stored in a cool, dry place at room temperature in an airtight, sealed package.
 If the dry beans develop an odor or mold, it’s time to toss them.
-Another issue may be the altitude affects the cooking time of beans.
+Another issue may be the altitude.
 If you want to nerd out on all things beans, check out my article Do You Soak Your Beans Before Cooking?

 Leftover cooked beans can be kept in the refrigerator for 3 to 5 days.
 Place the cooled beans in a shallow, airtight container within a couple of hours after cooking.
 Reheat in the microwave or saucepan, adding a little water to thin them out, if needed.